-disrupt: After an opponent has played a Battle card, negate that Battle card's effects.
-Your opponent still loses the Force cost, if any, that he or she paid to play the Battle card.
-Any Battle card can be disrupted, even a Battle Card that disrupts.
-If a Battle Card that disrupts is itself disrupted, the original Battle card has its effect.
+disrupt: After an opponent has played a Battle card, activated an ability, or completed a Mission, a disrupt effect can negate the effects of that Battle card, Mission card, or ability.
+Your opponent still loses whatever cost, if any, that he or she paid to play that effect.
+Any Battle card can be disrupted, even a Battle card that disrupts.
+If a Battle card that disrupts is itself disrupted, the original Battle card has its effect.
+Some disrupt abilities include other effects, such as "Disrupt a Battle card unless its controller pays 2 Force."
+These effects occur when the disrupt ability resolves, after players have the chance to disrupt that particular disrupt ability.